 Data quality refers to the timeliness, completeness, and accuracy of information collected and reported in the HMIS.
 All data entered into the HMIS must meet data quality standards.
-Participating Agencies will be responsible for their users' quality of data entry.
+Participating agencies will be responsible for their users' data quality.

-1. Data Timeliness:
+Data Timeliness: